What are epidermal naevus syndromes?

 Many other abnormalities have been described in individual cases.

-SCALP syndrome is didymosis aplasticosebacea in association with a giant melanocytic naevus: Sebaceous naevus, Central nervous system abnormalities, Aplasia cutis, Limbal dermoid and Pigmented naevus.
+SCALP syndrome is didymosis aplasticosebacea in association with a giant melanocytic naevus.
+The name is an acronym for Sebaceous naevus, Central nervous system abnormalities, Aplasia cutis, Limbal dermoid, and Pigmented naevus.

-The comedone naevus is composed of a group of blocked hair follicles i.e. blackheads.
-They are often pitted.
-It has sometimes been reported in association with other defects.
+The comedo naevus is composed of a group of open comedones plugged with keratin and may arise on the head, trunk or limbs.
+The comedo naevus has sometimes been reported in association with other defects:

 - Cataract on the same side as the naevus